alimanfoo/pysamstats/README.md

                             coverage for reads not properly paired (mate unmapped, mate on other chromosome, ...)
     * coverage_ext_strand - as coverage_ext but with forward/reverse strand counts
-    * coverage_normed     - depth of coverage normalised by median or mean
     * coverage_gc         - as coverage but also includes a column for %GC
-    * coverage_normed_gc  - as coverage_normed but also includes columns for normalisation
-                            by %GC
     * variation           - numbers of matches, mismatches, deletions, insertions, etc.
     * variation_strand    - as variation but with forward/reverse strand counts